stanleykywu/model-updates/README.md

 # model-updates

 Experiments that explore privacy of model updates.
 Our attacks are shown effective using update information to give the adversary a significant advantage over attacks on standalone models, but also compared to a prior MI attack that takes advantage of model updates in a related machine-unlearning setting.
+The full paper can be found here: https://arxiv.org/abs/2205.06369

 ## How to Reproduce Paper Figures and Results